syncfusion-content/asp.netmvc-docs/aspnetmvc/Localization.md

    ~~~

-2. Load the globalize culture file from **i18n** folder dynamically using below codes
+2. Load the globalize culture file from **i18n** folder dynamically by using the following codes.

    ~~~ cshtml